renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-tools.md

     ```

     :::important
-    Langflow passes environment variables from the `.env` file to MCP, but not global variables declared in the UI.
+    Aiexec passes environment variables from the `.env` file to MCP, but not global variables declared in the UI.
-    To add a value for an environment variable as a global variable, add it to Langflow's `.env` file at startup.
+    To add a value for an environment variable as a global variable, add it to Aiexec's `.env` file at startup.
     For more information, see [global variables](/configuration-global-variables).
     :::